OlgaOvcharenko/OlgaOvcharenko.github.io/_pages/about.md

   - /about.html
 ---

-Olga Ovcharenko acquired her Data Science master's degree from [ETH Zurich](https://ethz.ch/de.html), Switzerland.
+Olga Ovcharenko is a Ph.D. student in the [DEEM Lab](https://deem.berlin) that is led by [Prof. Sebastian Schelter](https://deem.berlin/#professor).
+Olga acquired her Data Science master's degree from [ETH Zurich](https://ethz.ch/de.html), Switzerland.
 In her master thesis, Olga focused on multi-modal single-cell data integration using self-supervised learning.
 Olga’s interest in data science started during her undergraduate studies at [Graz University of Technology](https://www.tugraz.at/home/), Austria.
 In her bachelor thesis, Olga built a distributed data generator to scale real datasets preserving statistics and error distribution of the original data.